kjaylee/solforest.card/Level1/d. Psionics Magic/README.md

 - **Duration**: 2 turns
 - **Range**: 4 tiles
 - **Strong Against**: Divination
-- **Story**: Known as the "Mind Whisperer," this witch girl has the ability to read minds and predict enemy moves.
+- **Story**: Known as the "Mind Whisperer," this girl has the ability to read minds and predict enemy moves.
 Though she lacks in physical attack, her strategic advantage on the battlefield is second to none.
 She's perceptive and empathetic, often knowing what others are thinking before they do.

 #### 2. Divination Card